S3XT4-Studio/Age-of-Berk-Add-on-Information/info.md

 Light Furies can shoot plasma blasts when ridden.
 The fire is hot enough to set most materials ablaze.
 <br>
 <br>
-Light Furies do not spawn naturally, and can rarely be found in dragon cages.
+Light Furies do not spawn naturally, and can rarely be found in Dragon Cages.

 </details>